 Welcome to the InterPARES Web site!

 InterPARES 1 was carried out between 1999 and 2001.
-It focused on the authentic preservation of administrative and legal records created and maintained in databases and document management systems.
+It focused on the preservation of authentic administrative and legal records created and maintained in databases and document management systems.
 Its primary products were conceptual requirements for authenticity, methods of selection and preservation, and an intellectual framework for the development of policies and strategies.
 The findings of InterPARES 1 can be found on this site in electronic form.
-They are also published as a book entitled The Long-term Preservation of Authentic Electronic Records: The Findings of The InterPARES Project.
+They are also published as a book titled The Long-term Preservation of Authentic Electronic Records: The Findings of The InterPARES Project.
 Luciana Duranti ed.
 (San Miniato: Archilab, 2005) and distributed by the Society of American Archivists.
-The book is also available in electronic from here.
+The book is also freely available in electronic form here.

 Dr. Luciana Duranti